iNavi/iNavigator/README.md

 ## Google Maps Android API utility library

-This open-source library contains utilities that are useful for a wide range of applications using the [Google Maps Android API][android-site].
+This open-source library contains utilities that are useful for a wide range of applications using the Google Maps Android API.

 ## HARLib
 The process of HARLib as below diagram: